 The Composting Toilet

 Last but not least, we have the more recent addition of the composting toilet.
-Well, I am sure composting toilets have been around for a while but most people haven’t wanted to put them on a narrowboat until recently.
+Well, I am sure composting toilets have been around for a while, but most people haven’t wanted to put them on a narrowboat until recently.
 The attraction of a composting toilet is the fact it is a more natural approach, not needing chemicals.

 You put some type of material into the toilet to ‘compost’ your waste.
 I have heard anything from sawdust to coconut husk fibre being used.
 Even coffee grounds!!
 If you own a composting toilet you will need to find a material that you like, as this can be a rather personal thing.

 A commercially made composting toilet will usually separate out the solid waste from the liquids, to cut down on smells and aid the composting process.
 They also have a fan that will suck out smells and exhaust out of your boat through a tube.
+If you don’t want a hole in the side of your boat, some also come with the option of a carbon filter to do the same.

 The way around this would be to make your own DIY composting toilet, but only a small percentage of people would realistically be comfortable doing this.